Hole in the Wall Between the Top Chambers of the Heart (Atrial Septal Defect) in Children: What to Know

 What are the causes?

-The cause of this condition is usually not known.
-Possible causes include:
+The cause of this is usually not known.
+Possible causes may be:

-Factors that affect the mother, such as environment, medicines, or dietary choices.
+Things that affect the mother, such as medicines, diet, or things in the environment.

 What are the signs or symptoms?

-Mild to extreme tiredness (fatigue).
-For infants, this may be more evident during feeding.
+Tiredness.
+For infants, this may be seen during feeding.

-An extra "swishing" or "whooshing" sound (heart murmur) heard when listening to the heart.
+A "swishing" or "whooshing" sound heard when listening to the heart.
+This is called a heart murmur.

 How is this diagnosed?